qdraw/starsky/starsky/starskyimportercli/readme.md

---path or -p == parameter: (string) ; fullpath, can be an folder or file --move or -m == delete file after importing (default false / copy file) --all or -a == import all files including files older than 2 years (default: false / ignore old files) --verbose or -v == verbose, more detailed info, use -v -help to show settings:
+--path or -p == parameter: (string) ; fullpath, can be an folder or file --move or -m == delete file after importing (default false / copy file) --all or -a == import all files including files older than 2 years (default: false / ignore old files) --recursive or -r == Import Directory recursive (default: false / only the selected folder) --verbose or -v == verbose, more detailed info, use -v -help to show settings:
 ```